epeios-q37/epeios.bak/tools/xdhq/Atlas/PYH/NOTES.md

 # coding: utf-8
 """
 To launch the application:
 - click on the green button (you may have to wait a little until the button is displayed),
-- open the URL displayed in the black console (above the '^^^^…' line) in a web browser.
+- open the URL displayed in the black console
+  (above the '^^^^…' line) in a web browser.

 You can also:
-- uncomment below 'os.environ["ATK"]="REPLit"' line,
+- uncomment below '#REPLit = True' line (remove the leading '#' character),
 - click on the green button,
-- click on the then displayed QR code.
+- click on the then displayed QR code (if it does not appear, check if above line is still uncommented).

 For more details: http://q37.info/s/zbgfjtp9